taizoku/hackerrank/README.md

 # HackerRank
-What is HackerRank?
+## What is HackerRank?
-HackerRank is a place where programmers from all over the world come together to solve problems in a wide range of Computer Science domains such as:
-* algorithms
-* machine learning
-* artificial intelligence
-* etcs

-As well as to practice different programming paradigms like functional programming.

----
-Why I'm doing HackerRank challenges
----
-**1. Learning** <br>
-Expand your knowledge by learning new programming topics and techniques by going through our challenges and editorial solutions.
-We believe the best way to learn something is by doing it!
-Have a look at our Tutorial domains.

-**2. For Fun** <br>
+HackerRank is a collection of programming challenges where developers can come to practice coding skills, prepare for interviews, and get hired.

+## Why do HackerRank?
+### 1. Learning
+Whenever I learn a new language or try to develop some level of competency with a concept, HackerRank has a set of challenges for the topic or technique.
+So it's a great space to practise that concept by actually applying your knowledge and make you write some code.
+By being practical in that manner, I can get a better grasp of the idea because I'm building on my experience.

+### 2. For Fun
 What's more exciting than solving challenging problems?
-We're constantly adding helpful features to make our platform the best possible experience, such as boilerplate code and animations that display when you're running code.
+HackerRank has a nice progression system that exposes you to harder challenges as you continue to solve more and more problems.
+It's a nice way to make programming engaging and focused towards helping you come up with a solution.

+### 3. To get a job
+The end-goal for many developers is to get hired.
+I'm no different here.
+Building on my skills directly helps develop my own knowledge and understanding and consequently improves my chances on landing a job.